 A point may come when you realize that your customer simply won't see reason.

-If she continues to demand more than you can deliver, or becomes aggressive or rude, it may be best to complete the contracted work to the best of your ability and then end the relationship.
+If they continue to demand more than you can deliver, or becomes aggressive or rude, it may be best to complete the contracted work to the best of your ability and then end the relationship.

 Be polite but firm, and suggest that the customer find an alternative supplier.
-Even at this late stage, your refusal may be enough to prompt her to rethink her request.
+Even at this late stage, your refusal may be enough to prompt them to rethink their request.
 So, leave the door open for as long as you can once you've explained the situation.
 It's essential that you always gain the support of your manager if you need to do this.

 Some customers refuse to accept the constraints of delivering goods or services quickly, cheaply, and to the highest quality.

 If your customer's demands have become unrealistic or impossible, try to remain calm and professional.
-Get to the root of her problem by listening actively and empathizing with her.
+Get to the root of their problem by listening actively and empathizing with them.

 Explain your own position clearly.
-Clarify that you will do everything you can to help her, but make sure she understands the limits of what is possible and what isn't.
-Do this by sharing information with her and being open about the problems that you encounter.
+Clarify that you will do everything you can to help them, but make sure the customer understands the limits of what is possible and what isn't.
+Do this by sharing information with them and being open about the problems that you encounter.

 Then, work together to resolve the matter.
-Try to find a solution that works for both of you, or consider making an exception for her just this one time.
-If this isn't possible, and you are unable to meet her request, you may need to refuse it or cut your losses and walk away from the deal.
+Try to find a solution that works for both of you, or consider making an exception for them just this one time.
+If this isn't possible, and you are unable to meet their request, you may need to refuse it or cut your losses and walk away from the deal.